willstepp/writings/hunger/hunger.md

 Tears welled in Mika’s eyes as he remembered the days of his childhood and how they were so happy then.
 In the days when Sakima was still alive and he and his mother and father took blankets to the ceremonial grounds and lay under the sun all day long for no reason at all.
 Just to be together and to enjoy the gift of the day.
 Mika looked up and saw that the eyes of his mother also welled with tears and he thought perhaps she was remembering the same day as him.
 He reached out to embrace his mother.

 Mama I miss you.
 And father.
 I miss my friends and the people of the tribe.
 I miss how life was before.
 Those days will never come again, that is for sure.
-Be honest with me and tell me, will they come again?
+Be honest and tell me, will they come again?

 Mika looked at his mother.
 She looked back at her son and saw that he needed to be close to her now, to hear her voice.
 She held him and feathered his hair between her fingers like she did when he was small.